sprucelabsai/developer.spruce.ai/views/index.md

 		await this.load(this.vc)

 		const toolBeltVc = vcAssertUtil.assertRendersToolBelt(this.vc)

-		const { tool, toolBeltVc: toolBeltVc2, cardVc} = vcAssertUtil.assertToolBeltRendersTool(this.vc, 'edit')
+		const toolVc = vcAssertUtil.assertToolBeltRendersTool(this.vc, 'edit')

-		assert.isTruthy(cardVc, 'Your ToolBelt does not render a tool with a properly rendered CardVc.') assert.isEqual(toolBeltVc, toolBeltVc2)
+		assert.isTruthy(toolVc, 'Your ToolBelt does not render a tool with a properly rendered CardVc.') vcAssertUtil.assertRendersAsInstanceOf(toolVc, PeopleSelectViewController)
-		assert.isEqual(tool.lineIcon, 'glob')
 	}
 }